DimisDev/fh-crash-fix/README.md

 6. Open the game and enjoy playing

 ⚠️You will have to run this bat every time you restart your computer (not every time you restart the game) !
-This is the only fix that doesn't block your taskbar/alttab/desktop etc